 Answer is c) 308 K, 329 K, 391 K

-Temperature in Celsius can be converted into temperature in kelvin by adding 273 to the Celsius value.
-Boiling points of diethyl ether, acetone and n-butyl alcohol are 308 K, 329 K, and 391 K respectively.
+The temperature in Celsius can be converted into temperature in kelvin by adding 273 to the Celsius value.
+Boiling points of diethyl ether, acetone and n-butyl alcohol are 308 K, 329 K, and 391 K, respectively.

 9. Which condition out of the following will increase the evaporation of water?

 (b) Decrease in temperature of water

 Answer is a) Increase in temperature of water

 Increase in temperature of water increases the kinetic energy of the water which will make more particles to attain enough energy to convert into the vapour state.
 This is how an increase in temperature favours evaporation.